-Shift into reverse and repeat this step,driving as far backwards as possible.
+Shift into reverse and repeat this step, driving as far backward as possible.

 Repeat this forward and back “rocking” motion until your vehicle rolls free.

-If necessary, put boards, tree branches or another traction-building material under the tires.
-This will probably be necessary in very deep mud or snow.
+If necessary, put boards, tree branches or other traction-building material under the tires.
+This will probably be necessary for very deep mud or snow.